-The TSU encourages artistic awareness by coordinating short-term student exhibits in the Center, Atrium and Plaza Galleries.
+Arts Program - The TSU encourages artistic awareness by coordinating short-term student exhibits in the Center, Atrium and Plaza galleries.
 Through the Art Acquisition program, the TSU is home to a collection of over 100 pieces of student artwork displayed throughout the building.

-Built by ASI, Becker Amphitheater is located southeast of the TSU and hosts weekly concerts and other live events.
+Becker Amphitheater - Built by Associated Students Inc., Becker Amphitheater is located southeast of the TSU and hosts outdoor concerts and other live events.

-The food court offers a variety of choices including Togo’s, Panda Express, The Fresh Kitchen, Baja Fresh, Juice It Up! and Starbucks.
+Food Services - The food court offers a variety of choices including Togo’s, Panda Express, The Fresh Kitchen, Baja Fresh, Juice It Up!, Hibachi San, Pieology and Starbucks.
 The Yum is the place to pick up quick snacks, drinks, supplies and more.

-Study rooms are available for groups of three or more students.
-TitanCards are required to check out a room for up to four hours.
+Group Study Rooms - Study rooms are available for groups of three or more students.
+Gather a group and bring a TitanCard to check out a room for up to four hours.

 Information and Services

 Information and Services is the Titan Student Union’s answer center.
-Trained attendants help hundreds of customers each week in navigating the campus, finding classrooms and offices, learning details about upcoming sporting and special events, and other related inquires.
-Information and Services is also equipped with resource materials for greater north Orange County.
-Attendants have access to telephone directories, the Thomas Guide, and internet to provide quick referrals and to answer extensive customer inquiries.
+Trained attendants help hundreds of customers each week in navigating the campus, finding classrooms and offices, learning details about upcoming sporting and special events, and other related inquiries.
+Information and Services is also equipped with resource materials for greater north Orange County, including telephone directories and internet access to provide quick referrals and to answer extensive customer inquiries.

-Camp Titan is a summer camp program operated by ASI.
-The camp is a one-week residential program provided at no cost to children from disadvantaged and/or low-income backgrounds from the Orange County and surrounding area.
-Camp Titan is staffed by Cal State Fullerton students who volunteer their time to complete training and serve as counselors for the week of camp.
-The program is also staffed and overseen by professional staff administrators from ASI.
-For more information or to get involved as part of the Camp Titan staff, please call 657-278-3036.
+Camp Titan is a summer camp program operated by Associated Students Inc. The camp is a one-week residential program provided at no cost to children from disadvantaged and/or low-income backgrounds from Orange County and the surrounding area.
+Cal State Fullerton students volunteer their time to complete training and serve as the camp counselors.
+Camp Titan is also staffed and overseen by ASI professional staff.
+For more information or to get involved with Camp Titan, call 657-278-3036.

 Titan Pride Center

 Want to get connected to the college experience?
 Find out what events are going on, how to get involved, be a part of special promotions and giveaways, learn a little campus history, and more!
-The Titan Price Center is located near the Alumni Lounge in the Breezeway Corridor of the Titan Student Union.
+The Titan Pride Center is located near the Alumni Lounge in the breezeway corridor of the Titan Student Union.

 Productions is the entertainment part of Programming and hosts many weekly, biweekly and special events on campus that give students something fun to look forward to, a chance to relieve some of the stress that comes along with being in school, or just something to do while taking a break between classes.
-Productions events range from karaoke and open mic to film screenings and concerts; special events around midterms and finals; and the biggest event of the year, Spring Concert.
+Productions events range from karaoke and open mic events, to film screenings and concerts.
+They also put on special events around midterms and finals and culminate with the biggest event of the year, Spring Concert.

 Association for InterCultural Awareness